-Cash flows provided by operating activities consist of net loss adjusted for certain non-cash items and the cash effect of changes in assets and liabilities.
-Cash provided by operating activities was \$350.0 million and \$189.3 million for the years ended December 31, 2023 and 2022, respectively, an increase of \$160.7 million.
-The increase was driven by higher performance of the business, higher interest income, and higher working capital and other changes, partially offset by higher acquisition, integration, and transformation costs and restructuring costs.
-Cash provided by operating activities for the years ended December 31, 2023 and 2022 included approximately \$15.6 million and \$19.1 million, respectively, related to investments in and implementation of cloud computing applications, which are deferred and amortized over multiple years based on the expected contract life.
+Cash flows provided by operating activities consisted of net loss adjusted for certain non-cash items and the cash effect of changes in assets and liabilities.
+Cash provided by operating activities was \$293.7 million and \$350.0 million for the years ended December 31, 2024 and 2023, respectively, a decrease of \$56.3 million.
+The decrease was driven by higher incentive compensation payments.
+Cash provided by operating activities for the years ended December 31, 2024 and 2023 included approximately \$3.7 million and \$15.6 million, respectively, of payments made related to investments in and implementation of cloud computing applications, which are deferred and amortized over multiple years based on the expected contract life.